Graphic Design 1

 3) Song titles

-1) Images that match the look and feel of the outside of the CD jacket
+4. Images match the look and feel of the outside of the CD jacket.
+Think fraternal twins, not identical.

-3) The complete lyrics to your song.
-Adding additional song lyrics is suggested.
+6. The complete lyrics to your song.
+Adding additional song lyrics is suggested, but not required.
 It improves the overall look of your CD (inside of CD Jacket Only)

-Click here to see the rubric for this project: CD Design Rubric.pages
+Click here to see the rubric and self evaluation for this project: Inside CD Rubric and self reflection.pages

 Images were taken from the following websites: